jeremiah/spdxl/README.md

 # spdxl

 spdxl (pronounced spud-exel) is a tool that attempts to determine the license of a given source code directory or file.
-Inspired by [ninka](https://github.com/dmgerman/ninka), this tool works in roughly the same way, by checking the source code itself looking for text and identifiers that are used with FOSS licenses and copyright.
+Inspired by [ninka](https://github.com/dmgerman/ninka), this tool works in roughly the same way, by checking source code looking for text and identifiers that are typically used with FOSS licenses and copyright.